 - Also, the song "Vincent" is not "Starry Starry Night".

-- Titled After the Song - American Pie
+- Titled After the Song: American Pie

-- He has admitted that the line "February made me shiver/with every paper I'd deliver" was about him learning about the deaths of Buddy Holly, The Big Bopper, and Ritchie Valens while he was folding papers for his paper route.
+- The Walrus Was Paul: On the subject of "American Pie," the only concrete explanation McLean has ever given is that it means he'll never have to work again.
+He has admitted that the line "February made me shiver/with every paper I'd deliver" was about him learning about the deaths of Buddy Holly, The Big Bopper, and Ritchie Valens while he was folding papers for his paper route.